QuinnWilton/dissentr/README.md

-Note: This project was created as part of a 36-hour hackathon - and primarily as a proof of concept.
-While the ideas may be sound and the prototype may work as designed, the protocols involved in this specific project have not been peer-reviewed, and so I cannot recommend that the network be used for anything requiring serious privacy.
+Note: This project was created as part of a 36-hour hackathon, as a learning experience for myself, to learn more about Erlang, Elixir, and mix networks in general.
+It is NOT a secure implementation of a mix network.
+For an example of a producton-ready mix network, see Mixminion, a mix network which has been in operation for over 10 years, as an anonymous remailing service.

 # Dissentr
 ## A High-Latency Overlay Mix Network